kkos/oniguruma/README.md

 * NEW: ASCII only mode options for character type/property (?WDSP)
 * NEW: Extended Grapheme Cluster boundary \y, \Y (*original)
 * NEW: Extended Grapheme Cluster \X
-* Range-clear (Absent-clear) operator restores previous range in backtrack.
+* Range-clear (Absent-clear) operator restores previous range in retractions.

 New feature of version 6.5.0